 ALEXIS CRUZ WRITES – More than 100 days of diplomatic crisis have taken their toll on Qatar.
 While fighting has yet to break out, proxy shots have most certainly been fired in the press and on the airwaves between Qatar and the quartet of Saudi Arabia, Bahrain, the United Arab…

-Full Article QATAR: BATTLE OF THE PRESSESQATAR: ISRAEL JOINS THE FIGHT AGAINST AL JAZEERA
+QATAR: ISRAEL JOINS THE FIGHT AGAINST AL JAZEERA

 ALEXIS CRUZ WRITES – From its creation, Al Jazeera was bound to incite controversy.
 Though state-funded, it was the first allegedly independent news network in a region tightly regulated by the government.
 Contentious coverage of neighboring countries brought the network plenty of threats, but none lasted.
 Still, the threats to…